Boldly Going Where No Other Case Has Gone Before!

 You should also notice in the photo below that there is a filter placed on the SECC 1mm metal grill outside of the EATX case.
 The air filter is used by both the power supply intake fan and the optional cooling fan to prevent any chance of dust buildup on your hardware components inside.
 Air filtration also acts as a sound dampener for silent PC operation.

-On the rear of the case, just above the exhaust fan, are two rubber grommets which are fitted into the SECC steel casing.
-The water-cooling inlet and outlets allow you to put rather large diameter hosing for cooling your core micro-processor or video graphics processors.
+On the rear of the case, just above the exhaust fan, are two rubber grommets that are fitted into the SECC steel casing.
+The water-cooling inlet and outlets allow you to put a rather large diameter hosing for cooling your core microprocessor or video graphics processors.
 The rubber grommets should be kept in place when used because they will prevent the metal case from slicing into your water piping.